nemild/hack-the-media/conservative-media-guide.md

 https://en.wikipedia.org/wiki/Hyperreality - https://en.wikipedia.org/wiki/Jean_Baudrillard
 https://en.wikipedia.org/wiki/Simulacra_and_Simulation
 https://en.wikipedia.org/wiki/Umberto_Eco - http://www.kareneliot.de/downloads/UmbertoEco_Towards%20a%20Semiological%20Guerrilla%20Warfare.pdf

-Examples
+### Examples

-Multitude of  Dogma’s
+Multitude of Dogma’s in science
 Anything that challenges the dogmatic belief system of science is disregarded by the conservative media.
-"Science at its best is an open-minded method of inquiry, not a belief system." - Rupert Sheldrake https://www.youtube.com/watch?v=JKHUaNAxsTg
+"Science at its best is an open-minded method of inquiry, not a belief system."

-History teachings
+A thoughfull explanation by Rupert Sheldrake https://www.youtube.com/watch?v=JKHUaNAxsTg

+### Semantics
 The real teachings in history have faded, commonsense does not apply to reality anymore.

-When a customed to the dark, any light will avoided a much as possible because it seems so bright.
 --

-After the Second World War, people set up statues and memorials and on an annual basis the people are forced to stand still and commemorate the atrocities during WW2.
-To reflect upon history is ofcourse a very good custom.
-The real purpose of these public ceremony are however, unintentional or on purpose, part of a trauma based program.

-This completely ignores the actual circumstances of the wars.
+In Europe after the Second World War, people set up statues and memorials and every year people stand still and commemorate the atrocities during the Second World War.
+Respecting the victims and their relatives and thinking about history is of course a very good practice.
+Unfortunately, symbols have many different effects, depending on how and by whom they are used.
+However, the result of these public memorial ceremonies is unintentional or intentional part of a trauma-based mind control program.
+These memorials completely ignore the actual circumstances of a war, starting with a smart move in politics supported by mass psychology based on fear, and often an economic goal, perhaps hidden, in the background.
+These memorials point to symptoms of the human disease called war, expose people to traumatic thoughts and at the same time confirm the reality of fear.

 --

-Hyperreal contradictions
+### Hyperreal contradictions
 The conservative media only repeat the scientific consensus In our hyperreality the originality of scientific research and the meaning of a scientific consensus should be questioned (politics vs science)